 One of the defining features of Thompson Cove is the central grassy meadow in the community.
-Lawns are a rarity in the dry Turks and Caicos, and this open green space offers a place residents in the area to walk dogs and relax at.
-Hidden by heavy vegetation now, there are also modern-placed 1700s cannons at the meadow that were scavenged a few decades ago.
+Lawns are a rarity in the dry Turks and Caicos, and this open green space offers a place for residents in the area to walk dogs and relax at.

-vacation rentals are found at Thompson Cove, and these villas combine privacy with a central location.
+Several vacation rentals are found at Thompson Cove, and these villas combine privacy with a central location.
 The beachfront villas and those on the elevations surrounding Blue Mountain can be quite impressive, and vie with the opulent mansions of Silly Creek, Long Bay, and Turtle Tail.

 The best sections of Thompson Cove Beach are actually those that edge the canal entry.
 Thompson Cove doesn’t see very many boats, but it’s important to be aware of vessels when swimming, and avoid navigation routes.